Private issue in public projects

 #17 Updated by Lu Pa almost 6 years ago

 Ok, I tried to reproduce it but I coulnd't :(

 I made 2 projects and 2 issues.
 Then I tried to move them, but I didn't have permission.
 So I copied them to the other project and made them public/private and vice versa.
 But problem doesn't appear.

 Any idea to fix the problem on our system ?

-#19 Updated by Anonymous about 5 years ago
+#19 Updated by Anonymous over 5 years ago

 - File private-issues-fix.patch added